dashbird/site/content/aws-lambda-function-cost-tracking.md

           <p class="lato h4 lh-2">Get detailed overview of your lambda functions and see how much money each one is costing you.
           <br />
           <br />
-          In addition to cost tracking, you can also check how many times your function has been invoked and keep an eye on it's overall health. </p>
+          In addition to cost tracking, you can also check how many times your function has been invoked and keep an eye on its overall health. </p>
         </div>
       </div>
     </div>